Nuitka/Nuitka-website/doc/doc/roadmap.rst

    the result of a specific file, such that files from the Python installation do not have to be redone over and over.

--  Directly pass the memory mapped data to decompression to spare the use of ``memcpy``.

 -  Write payload files as memory mapped too, that too should be faster.

 *************